 Affirmative action, merit, education, educational reform, race, diversity

 Hastings Law Journal

 Wolff, Tobias Barrington and Wolff, Robert Paul, "The Pimple on Adonis's Nose: A Dialogue on the Concept of Merit in the Affirmative Action Debate" (2005).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2708.